How to build your own ASP-based system?!: Multi-shot ASP solving

 To illustrate how multi-shot solving can be used for realizing branch-and-bound-based optimization, we consider the problem of finding the shortest plan solving our puzzle within a given horizon.
-To this end, we adapt the Towers of Hanoi encoding from~\parencite{gekakasc12a} in Listing~\ref{fig:toh:opt:enc}. \lstinputlisting[float=htb,label={fig:toh:opt:enc},caption={Bounded towers of hanoi encoding (\texttt{tohB.lp})},language=clingo]{examples/opt/tohB.lp} Here, the length of the horizon is given by parameter \texttt{n}.
-The problem instance in Listing~\ref{fig:toh:opt:ins} together with Line~\ref{fig:toh:opt:enc:init} in Listing~\ref{fig:toh:opt:enc} gives the initial configuration of disks in Figure~\ref{fig:hanoi}. \lstinputlisting[float=tb,label={fig:toh:opt:ins},language=clingo,caption={Towers of hanoi instance (\texttt{tohI.lp})}]{examples/opt/tohI.lp} Similarly, the goal is checked in lines~\ref{fig:toh:opt:enc:goal:begin}--\ref{fig:toh:opt:enc:goal:end} of Listing~\ref{fig:toh:opt:enc} (by drawing on the problem instance in Listing~\ref{fig:toh:opt:ins}).
-Because the overall objective is to solve the problem in the minimum number of steps within a given bound, it is successively tested in Line~\ref{fig:toh:opt:enc:goal:begin}.
-Once the goal is established, it persists in the following steps.
+To this end, we adapt the Towers of Hanoi encoding by \citeANP{gekakasc17a}~\citeNN{gekakasc17a} in Listing~\ref{fig:toh:opt:enc}.
+Here, the length of the horizon is given by parameter \lstinline{n}.
+The problem instance in Listing~\ref{fig:toh:opt:ins} together with Line~\ref{fig:toh:opt:enc:init} in Listing~\ref{fig:toh:opt:enc} gives the initial configuration of disks in Figure~\ref{fig:hanoi}.
+Similarly, the goal is checked in Lines~\ref{fig:toh:opt:enc:goal:begin}--\ref{fig:toh:opt:enc:goal:end} of Listing~\ref{fig:toh:opt:enc} (by drawing on the problem instance in Listing~\ref{fig:toh:opt:ins}).
+Because the overall objective is to solve the problem in the minimum number of steps within a given bound, the goal is tested at each time step in Line~\ref{fig:toh:opt:enc:goal:begin}.
+Once it is established, we do not permit any further moves and the goal persists in the following steps.
 This allows us to read off whether the goal was reached at the planning horizon (in Line~\ref{fig:toh:opt:enc:goal:end}).
-The state transition function along with state constraints are described in lines~\ref{fig:toh:opt:enc:trans:begin}--\ref{fig:toh:opt:enc:trans:end}.
-Since the encoding of the Towers of Hanoi problem is fairly standard, we refer the interested reader for details to~\parencite{gekakasc12a} and devote ourselves in the sequel to implementing branch-and-bound-based minimization.
+The state transition function along with state constraints are described in Lines~\ref{fig:toh:opt:enc:trans:begin}--\ref{fig:toh:opt:enc:trans:end}.
+Since the encoding of the Towers of Hanoi problem is fairly standard, we focus in the sequel on implementing branch-and-bound-based minimization.
 In view of this, note that Line~\ref{fig:toh:opt:enc:move} ensures that moves are only permitted if the goal is not yet achieved in the previous state.
-This ensures that the following states do not change anymore and allows us to express the optimization function in Line~\ref{fig:toh:opt:enc:minimize} as minimizing the number of states in which the goal is not reached.
+Thus, the subsequent states do not change anymore, which allows us to express the optimization function in Line~\ref{fig:toh:opt:enc:minimize} as minimizing the number of steps in which the goal is not reached.